Farm Boy

-Farm Boy Inc. is a Canadian food retailer operating in the province of Ontario.
+Farm Boy Inc. is a Canadian specialty food retailer operating in the province of Ontario.
 The company is based in Ottawa, Ontario.
+Since 2018, the company is majority owned by the Sobeys grocery chain's parent company, Empire Company Ltd.

-The retailer markets itself as selling fresh produce and food products, with an emphasis in their branding on farm-to-table.
+The retailer markets itself as selling fresh produce and food products, emphasizing their branding on farm-to-table.
 Its current slogan can be found under the Farm Boy sign on its stores, "It's All About The Food."

-It was announced in late September 2018 that the company would be acquired by Sobeys' parent, Empire Company Ltd.
+The stores are smaller than large supermarket chain locations and are usually located on major streets with room for large parking lots for automobile access.
+However, they are also conveniently located in malls and urban areas with little parking that caters to downtown pedestrians.
+The company has its own private label, Farm Boy, on its packaged food.

 History

-In December 1981, Collette and Jean-Louis Bellemare opened the first Farm Boy on Cumberland Street in Cornwall, Ontario.
+On December 2, 1981, Collette and Jean-Louis Bellemare opened the first Farm Boy on Cumberland Street in Cornwall, Ontario.
 At that time, the modest 300 sq. ft. store sold only produce.
 The original store was moved in 1984 by Jean-Louis and his brother Normand Bellemare.
 The move to their 5,000 sq. ft.
 (460 m2) Sydney Street location allowed them to expand their products beyond produce with dairy, deli, cheese, and meat product lines.
 An in-store bakery and bulk food were later added.

-The equity firm Berkshire Partners has been a major investor in the business since late 2012.

 Expansion

 By 1992, the success of Farm Boy allowed the family to expand the business into Ottawa.
 Beginning on Centrum Boulevard in Orleans, the company expanded in Ottawa with eight additional stores by 2007.
-Store openings included Nepean (1996), Hillside Plaza on Montreal Road (1997), Kanata (1997), Blossom Park (2003), and a second Orleans location (2004).
+Store openings included Nepean on Merivale Road (1996), Hillside Plaza on Montreal Road (1997), Kanata (1997), Blossom Park (2003), and a second Orleans location (2004).
 The Ottawa expansion continued with new stores in Barrhaven (2006), Blue Heron Mall on Bank Street (2006), and the Kanata Signature Centre (2007).
-Ottawa continued gaining Farm Boy locations at Britannia Plaza (2011), Stittsville (2011), Place d'Orleans (2012), which was the first store to offer an in store eating area.
+Ottawa continued gaining Farm Boy locations at Britannia Plaza (2011), Stittsville (2011), Place d'Orleans (2012), which was the first store to offer an in-store eating area.

-In the fall of 2003, the Bellemares created a Board of Directors to oversee the overall direction of the company and appointed Jeff York as the new President of Farm Boy in 2009.
-In 2012, Normand and Daniel Bellemare stepped down as an investment group based in Boston invested in the company to help them grow.
+In the fall of 2003, the Bellemares created a board of directors to oversee the company's overall direction and appointed Jeff York as the new President of Farm Boy in 2009.
+In 2012, Normand and Daniel Bellemare stepped down as the Boston-based investment group Berkshire Partners invested in the company.